 The QM director is a Registered Nurse, responsible for the direct oversight, supervision, and management of the QM Program activities.
 The Director reports to the CMO.

 Director of Utilization/Disease Management (UM/DM)

 This position reports to the CMO and is a pharmacist with an unrestricted California license.
-This position is responsible for the integrity of the data collection, reporting and analysis, as well as the management of the pharmacy personnel and the Pharmacy Benefit management.
+This position is responsible for the integrity of the plan’s data collection, reporting, and clinical analysis.

 The Compliance Officer reports to the CEO and is responsible for oversight and management of all compliance related issues within the organization.
 All of the positions noted above coordinate efforts to promote and maintain optimal quality management for the HPSJ members.